From the historical and enchanting region of Normandy

 Notable among the family at this time was Sir Robert Corbett of Selkirk Abbey; Sir Andrew Corbet (1580-1637), an English politician, Member of Parliament for Shropshire

 (1624-25), matriculated at Queen's College, Oxford (1600); Richard Corbet (1582-1635) poet and prelate; Sir John Corbet, 1st Baronet

-of Stoke upon Tern (1594-1662), an English...
-Another 102 words (7 lines of text) are included under the topic Early Corribeent Notables in all our PDF Extended History products and printed products wherever possible.
+of Stoke upon Tern (1594-1662), an English politician who sat in the House of Commons between 1646 and 1648; Miles Corbet (1595-1662), an English politician, recorder of Yarmouth, convicted for Regicide of King...
+Another 76 words (5 lines of text) are included under the topic Early Corribeent Notables in all our PDF Extended History products and printed products wherever possible.